dingdio/Witcher3-Blender-Tools/README.md

 - [Wiki about speech](https://github.com/dingdio/Witcher3_Blender_Tools/wiki/Speech-Notes)

 ### FBX repo settings
+>*The tools now import and export w2mesh directly it is not recommended to use FBX*
+- [FBX Import plugin for blender](https://www.nexusmods.com/witcher3/mods/6118) - For working with any fbx files.
 - fbx_uncook_path = repo folder with ALL exported .fbx from the game

 Since wcclite.exe has trouble exporting many fbx from the Witcher 3 game I have uploaded my collection of .fbx files along with Redcloth items in .apx format.
 Find them in this folder: [Folder Link](https://mega.nz/folder/GIR3AZBY#I4EEwkl4tjgnIv07f10n0A) These files are now optional for map/character loader since .w2mesh is now read directly.
 There is a toggle in settings to use fbx.